 Entering my first class in kindergarten was a nightmare.
 I remember reluctantly stepping into the classroom hiding behind my mom and remained silent the entire day.
 This habit worsened through middle school.
 Every time my name was called to present something in front of the class, sweat rolled down my forehead.
 I knew this had to change.

 I started training myself to vocalize my thoughts in a group discussion or presentation.
-I disregarded my inner fear of sounding stupid and focus on getting my points out there.
+I disregarded my inner fear of sounding stupid and focused on getting my points out there.
 At first, I needed to bring my cue notes to presentation, then slowly I only needed to write down my points in a sticky notes, and finally to no notes at all.
 I became comfortable with speaking.
 My classmates even jokingly asked for my help to persuade our teachers to postpone exams.
 At one point I was the primary spokesperson in class.

 I continued to hone my communication and persuasive skills when I joined SanurFM, a radio community and media partner for events across Jakarta, for which I often acted as MC.
 I would watch YouTube tutorials on how to be a great MC and practice in front of a mirror three hours a day, aiming to strengthen my public speaking skills.